 The general fund is the chief operating fund of the City.
-At June 30, 2015, total fund balance was \$1.5 million, reflecting a decrease of \$0.6 million from the prior year.
-Within the general fund ending balance, \$1.4 million is considered unassigned.
+At June 30, 2016, total fund balance was \$2.2 million, reflecting an increase of \$0.6 million from the prior year.
+Within the general fund ending balance, \$2.0 million is considered unassigned.
 The City's general fund continues to be funded with charges for services from other funds, including the three special revenue funds receiving property tax revenues: public safety, parks and recreation, and library.
-General fund increased slightly to \$7.0 million from the prior year.
-Expenditures in the general fund increased by \$1.4 million from \$6.2 million in the prior year to \$7.6 million in the current year.
-Key components of this increase include expenditures related to the successful implementation of the City's new accounting software package, professional services related to economic development initiatives, the filling of budgeted vacant positions, and an increase in transfers to other funds.
+General fund decreased by \$0.3 million from \$7.6 million in the prior year.
+Expenditures in the general fund decreased by \$0.3 million from \$7.6 million in the prior year to \$7.3 million in the current year.
+Key components of this decrease include prior year expenditures related to the successful implementation of the City's new accounting software package, professional services related to economic development initiatives and vacant positions going unfilled.